 Companies require nominee services for different reasons.
 It may be that a firm in the UK is expanding into the Republic of Ireland, and they don't want their officers' names officially listed on the public records, as this might give away valuable information to their competitors.
 Using nominee directors services to establish an IE company also provides a level of anonymity and protection for those who would rather not have their name publicly known.

-The nominees provided by Coddan will have no direct involvement in the running of your business, as they are there in name only, for official business registration.
+The nominees provided by Coddan will have no direct involvement in the running of your business, as they are there in name only, for official business formation.
 For those who use this service, we will remind them when annual renewal time is approaching, and if they wish to continue using our nominees director, nominee secretary and/or a nominee shareholder in their private company.

-If you would like to know more about the benefits of establishing a company with nominee directors in the Republic of Ireland with Coddan, talk to our expert business incorporation consultants today and they will tell you everything you need to know.
+If you would like to know more about the benefits of establishing a company with nominee directors in the Republic of Ireland with Coddan, talk to our expert business formation consultants today and they will tell you everything you need to know.

 Important information for people who do not wish to appoint a nominee director from us: the requirement to have at least one director resident of the Republic of Ireland, or EU country, does not apply to any company which for the time being holds an insurance bond, in the prescribed form, in force to the value of €25,394.76, and which provides that in the event of a failure by the company to pay the whole or part of: -